Green eyeshadow looks are captivating and charming.

 You can make the center of the eyelid even more catchy by adding a bit of water to your brush and then adding more color to it.

 You can use green eyeliner on your lower lashline and waterline.
 Set the liner with the green eyeshadow that is used for the crease.
 Eimear finishes off the look with a few coats of mascara.

 Makeup artists love green eyeshadow.
 They create looks for superstars, influencers, and models that we enjoy looking at.

 This green eyeshadow can only look this great on a supermodel like Adriana Lima.
 Precise eyeliner with sparkly green eyeshadow seems to be a gorgeous combination that you need to try on.

-Smokey eye is a great look for many occasions.
-It makes your eyes look bold and it upgrades all your outfits.
+The smokey eye is a great look for many occasions.
+It makes your eyes look bold, and it upgrades all your outfits.
 Emerald green is such a surprising color that makes your eyes appear gorgeous and very sophisticated.

 Black eyeliner is great, but let’s go for something more interesting this time.
 Think outside the box and try something new this summer – a green eyeliner wing.
 You can even match it with your nails!

 Get Makeup and Beauty Ideas to Your Inbox